-If you are a researcher, document writer, author or you have to prepare a proposal for an upcoming project meeting with client or a report for project completion, you must create a contents table.
-It is the one stop location in your document where your readers will be able to know what they are getting.
-So here is step-to-step guide for creating a table of contents in word.
+If you are a researcher, document writer, or author or you have to prepare a proposal for an upcoming project meeting with a client or a report for project completion, you must create a contents table.
+It is the one-stop location in your document where your readers will be able to know what they are getting.
+So here is a step-to-step guide for creating a table of contents in word.

 The table of content can be created only if you have used the headings and sub-headings in your document.
 So, the first step will be that before you start writing a document is to identify and list down the levels of headings for your data and the text titles that will make the headings.

 If you have a document that is already completed, you still can add a table of contents.
-Just scan through the document and apply the appropriate heading style from the tool bar shown in the figure 1.
-To do create heading follow these steps
+Just scan through the document and apply the appropriate heading style from the tool bar shown in figure 1.
+To create a heading, follow these steps

 - Select the text to create the heading or place cursor in the anywhere in the text line

 - Click on the heading style you want for the text.